FlyMachinee/ftbquest-profiler/README.md

 As long as you provide `.json` lang files that before your changes, `FTBQuestProfiler` will correctly recongnize your `.snbt` files (which are mixed in raw texts and localization keys), retain values presented in old lang files, and generate new localization keys according their sequential order!
 (OCD-friendly!)

+### Localization Key Merge

+When there are multiple lines of plain text strings in quest descriptions, `FTBQuestProfiler` can merge these strings into one large string, reducing the number of translation keys and making it easier for translators to work.
+This feature is enabled by default, but you can disable it in `config.ini` to keep each line of text corresponding to a separate translation key.

 ## Example

 Note: Quest files in following examples are come from Minecraft modpack [Create: The Brass Concerto](https://github.com/Slimeli-32767/CreateTheBrassConcerto>)